minvws/nl-covid19-dbco-app-coordination/architecture/Solution Architecture.md

 ## Attack Surface Minimisation

-We practice 'attack surfice minimisation' to reduce risks.
+We practice 'attack surface minimisation' to reduce risks.
 This means we pay attention to the following:

 * No more API calls than necessary for the operation of the app (no exposure of generic REST endpoints)
 * No more fields in input/output than necessary (calls will provide specific answers instead of generic entities)